kelly-olsson/COMP-2800-DTC-13-RepairShare/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-## Roadmap
-* Implmenting a Help Request Board
-* Optimizing tools and skills search on map search page
-* Adding more exciting features to RepairShare

 ## Contributing-and-Installation